 - For any disability that starts on or after the date a strike or lockout begins, unless coverage has been continued (Article 6.09 of the Plan Text)

 Are there any early rehabilitation programs to help me?

-Yes, if you are enrolled in the Long Term Disability (LTD) plan and you are off work for 21 days or more due to a non-work related injury or illness, the Health Association offers a program called EASE (Early Assistance and Support for Employees).
+Yes, if you are enrolled in the Long Term Disability (LTD) plan and you are off work for 21 days or more due to a non-work related injury or illness, the Health Association offers a program called path (Personalized Assistance to Health).

 Is there a rehabilitation component in this LTD plan once I'm receiving benefits?

 Once your LTD benefits start, (after the 150-day waiting period), a rehabilitation consultant and a medical practitioner will assess your situation to see if you can participate in a rehabilitation program that should lead to a return to gainful employment.
 If so, you are obligated to participate.

 Your personalized LTD rehabilitation program could include training, physiotherapy and/or other reasonable treatments to help you return to the workforce.

 When you engage in rehabilitation employment in any occupation for which you are suited with any employer, your LTD benefit is reduced by 50% of your earnings, provided your earnings + monthly LTD benefit are not more than 100% of your earnings before you were disabled.